Launch a Local Program

 - Is your church interested in providing neighboring to a family facing homelessness?

-- Bridge of Hope OneChurch Sites help congregations provide supportive relationships to a family facing homelessness using the Bridge of Hope model.
+- A Bridge of Hope OneChurch Site engages their congregation to provide supportive relationships to a family facing homelessness using the Bridge of Hope model.

 - Bridge of Hope OneChurch Sites provide or procure funding for temporary rental assistance, professional case management services, and recruit and train neighboring volunteers from their congregation.